DarkLordOfOptics

 On up from there are the 5-25x56, 4.5-30x56, 7-35x56, etc full size precision scopes.
 That's what you put on an accurate semi-auto that you do not plan to lug around much or at all.

 The latter is not my favourite category.
 I have one like this.
 It is a large frame AR-10 type gun built around a heavy Dracos 243Win barrel that was an old experiment.
 It is around 13lbs before optics.
 I am currently using it to finish testing Delta Javelin 4.5-30x56.
-I am not carrying it this thing anywhere unless there is a real probability that I will need to club someone with this thing.
+I am not carrying this thing anywhere unless there is a real probability that I will need to club someone with this thing.
 Then, it is awesome.
 The original idea behind that gun was to make a semi-auto long range varminter, so it is a 1-9" twist barrel and I have no intention of walking far with it.
 I also have no intention of building anything along these lines again.
 If I want a heavy precision gun, it will be a bolt action.

 To cap it all off: figure out what you want to do, then set up a gun and optic for it.
 Given how many options we have, there is no need to overthink it.
 If you want to go fast, get a red dot or similar.
-If you want shoot far from within 50 yards of the truck, get full size 56mm precision scope.
-If you want hike around and shoot far, get a crossover 50mm design.
+If you want to shoot far from within 50 yards of the truck, get a full size 56mm precision scope.
+If you want to hike around and shoot far, get a crossover 50mm design.
 If it is a dedicated DMR type, an MPVO with a red dot is your best bet.
 If you have no idea what this is for, get the nicest LPVO you can afford.

 Interested?
 Want to learn more about the community?